 However, I rejoice at his having published it; for I cannot but consider it as a sure and safe Retreat in Times of Distress, if such should hereaster happen.
-It is a Back-Door, by which we veneral (and configurate Mader of the may furely fave ourselves when our House is on Fire, if we do not imprudently stay till the Substance of the Fabric is confumed.
+It is a Back-Door, by which we

+The Albert Actions of the is

-Though I would by no Means recommend the taking in his whole Plan, in these critical Times, as it may occasion a Consussion which we ought most certainly to avoid; yet I see no Reason why it may not, in Part, be applied in our present Exigencies.
+Though I would by no Means recommend the taking in his whole Plan, in these critical Times, as it may occasion a Confusion which we ought most certainly to avoid; yet I see no Reason why it may not, in Part, be applied in our present Exigencies.